 Can MCP Gateways integrate with existing enterprise tools and data sources securely?

-What security certifications should a top MCP Gateway possess for cybersecurity needs?
+What security signals should a top MCP Gateway provide for cybersecurity needs?